Skip to main content

 About

-Hunter's Moon: A Sovereign Syndicate Adventure is a single player role playing game.
+Hunter's Moon: A Sovereign Syndicate Adventure is a single player tactical role playing game with a horror theme.
 It was developed by Crimson Herring Studios and was released on November 24, 2025.
 It received positive reviews from players.

 Skip User Reviews

-• The game suffers from balance issues, with some encounters being either too easy or frustratingly difficult, leading to inconsistent gameplay experiences.
+• Balance issues with some characters and encounters being either too easy or frustratingly difficult, causing uneven gameplay experience.

 • story